Baron-von-Riedesel/Dos64-stub/src/Readme.txt

    - setup GDT and switch to protected-mode
    - handle relocation info ( the image MUST contain base relocations )
    - setup IDT and page tables for 64-bit PAE paging
-   - install a small "OS" (int 21h) that allows the image to
+   - install a small "OS" (int 21h/31h) that allows the image to call real-mode DOS functions that don't need pointer translation.
-     + display a character onto the screen
-     + read a character from keyboard
-     + terminate and return to DOS
-   - reprogram PICs, so IRQs 00h-0Fh are mapped to Int 80h-8Fh
+   - reprogram master PIC, so IRQs 00h-07h are mapped to Int 78h-7fh
    - enable paging; call the entry point of the loaded 64-bit image